ph2lb/FT301VFO/README.md

 # Hardware used :
 - Arduino Uno R3
 - DDS one of :
-  - QRP-Labs Arduino Shields (http://qrp-labs.com/uarduino.html) when using AD9850
+  - QRP-Labs Arduino Shields (http://qrp-labs.com/uarduino.html) when using AD9850 or the Si5351A module from QRP-Labs
   - Simple Arduino experiment shield when using AD9833
 - Display option one (or both) :
   - LCD keypad shield (http://www.hobbytronics.co.uk/arduino-lcd-keypad-shield) (warning : don't use D10 with this shield)